 The District is currently planned as a primarily single-family residential development.
-Approximately 117 developable acres of land in the District (including 8 acres under construction for the development of 24 single-family residential lots) are not yet fully served with water distribution, wastewater collection, storm drainage or, parks or roads.
+Approximately 29 developable acres of land in the District (excluding approximately 37 acres under construction for the development of 105 single-family residential lots) are not yet fully served with water distribution, wastewater collection, storm drainage or, parks or roads.
 While the Developers anticipate future development of this acreage as business conditions warrant, there can be no assurances if and when any of such undeveloped land will ultimately be developed.
-The District anticipates issuing additional bonds to accomplish full development of the District.
-The Engineer has stated that under current development plans, the remaining authorized but unissued bonds (\$16,005,000) will be sufficient to finance the construction of water, wastewater, storm drainage and park facilities to complete the water, wastewater, storm drainage and park system for full development of the District.
+The District intends to issue the remaining authorized but unissued bonds (\$6,095,000) to finance a portion of the construction of water, wastewater, storm drainage and park facilities in the District.
 See "THE BONDS-Issuance of Additional Debt," "THE SYSTEM," and "INVESTMENT CONSIDERATIONS-Future Debt."

-THE DEVELOPERS AND MAJOR PROPERTY OWNER
+THE DEVELOPERS AND MAJOR PROPERTY OWNERS